Stable growth in concrete, steel and glazing construction: UPB increases efficiency every year

 “We find Model Sharing very useful for outsourcing designers or sharing work internally with subsidiaries in different countries”, says Neiburgs.

 With Tekla Model Sharing, the teams can work on the same model but they never get in each other’s way.
-“In most of our projects there are many different stages modelled at the same time.
+“In most of our projects there are many different stages modeled at the same time.
 With Tekla Model Sharing I can do some numbering on my computer while other people can also number, generate drawings etc. at the same time,” Neiburgs describes.

 Another practical example of UPB saving time is precast concrete workshop drawing creation with Tekla Model Sharing: Creating precast wall cast unit drawing is now 10-20% faster than before.